artem-dementiev/case-aware-spellcheck-enhancer/README.md

 		- `SCREAMING_SNAKE_CASE`

 2. **Spellcheck Validation**:
-	- For each word found in these formats, the plugin checks if the individual sub-words (e.g., `camel` and `Case` in `camelCase`) are valid according to the selected language dictionary.
+	- For each word found in naming conventions like CamelCase or PascalCase, the plugin checks if the individual sub-words (e.g., `camel` and `Case` in `camelCase`) are valid according to the selected language dictionary.
 	- If all sub-words are valid, the entire word is added to the **system dictionary**.

 3. **Supported Languages**: